vmware/vic/doc/user_doc/vic_admin/ts_delete_inspect_error.md

-# Deleting or Inspecting a VCH Fails with a Not a VCH Error #
+# Deleting or Inspecting a VCH Fails with a Not a VCH or Resource Pool Not Found Error #

-When you use `vic-machine delete` or `vic-machine inspect` to delete or inspect a virtual container host (VCH) and you specify the address of an ESXi host in the `target` option, the operation fails with an error stating that the target is not a VCH.
+When you use `vic-machine delete` or `vic-machine inspect` to delete or inspect a virtual container host (VCH) and you specify the address of an ESXi host in the `target` option, the operation fails with "an error stating that the target is not a VCH or that the resource pool cannot be found".

 ## Problem ##
 Deleting or inspecting a VCH fails with one of the following error messages: